bbeeken/HelpDeskAiAgent/README.md

   `include_closed` to search closed tickets.
 Returns structured results sorted by relevance.
 - `GET /tickets/by_user` - list tickets where the user is the contact, assigned technician or has posted a message.
-Provide a name or email via the `identifier` query parameter.
+Provide an `identifier` and optionally filter by `status` (open, closed or progress).
+Additional query parameters are applied as column filters on `V_Ticket_Master_Expanded`.
 - `PUT /ticket/{id}` - update an existing ticket
 - Ticket body and resolution fields now accept large text values; the previous 2000-character limit has been removed.